Antique Porcelain – What Should You Know?

 *Country of Origin

 Just to name a few.
-The item itself (or demand for an item) plays a large role in how collectable or valuable an item may be.
+The item itself (or demand for an item) plays a large role in how collectible or valuable an item may be.
 Some popular items are:

 When looking where to sell antique porcelain you may often hear the term provenance thrown around.
 In all honesty, this isn’t something you should worry about too much.
 Especially from a seller’s prospective.

 As you’ll notice from the link at the beginning, porcelain identification is incredibly complex.
-Most dealers, like myself, will offer an appraisal purely out of interest.
 If you’re in the Florida area, I’m happy to take a look at your piece for you.
 Feel free to contact me via e-mail or by phone!